Gayle Kirschenbaum Pro

 Kirschenbaum created the reality shows that aired on TLC and Discovery, LITTLE PARENTS, BIG PREGNANCY, LITTLE PARENTS: FIRST BABY AND DWARF FAMILY ADOPTION, and the TLC series LITTLE PEOPLE, BIG CHARLIE and I’M PREGNANT AND MAY BE HAVING A DWARF.

 Gayle co-created the television series JUDGEMENT DAY: SHOULD THE GUILTY GO FREE, whose pilot aired on HBO.
-Gayle created and hosts the TV show MELTING POT, a food and culture show which is in production.
-Gayle is the host and creator of the video podcast series ON THE TRAIL WITH GAYLE, which is widely distributed on the Internet including Itunes.
+She created and host the TV series MELTING TO, a food and culture show which is in development.
+Gayle created and hosted the video podcast series ON THE TRAIL which was distributed on the Itunes.

 Kirschenbaum has written several screenplays in is in development on several TV series including OUT OF THE COFFIN, WHAT NOW, MOTHER! and BODY PARTS.